yuseonjoung/masters-thesis-appendix/README.md

 \
 \
 \
-The six folders in this repository contain the following contents:
+The seven folders in this repository contain the following contents:

 **1. Data cleaning urban-rural classification - Python**